jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

     * Have ``0b1011`` and ``0x1100`` be the instructions for an unsigned and signed integer respectively
     * These instructions take no operand
-    * Modify the provided "4-patterns_new_output.py" file to generate the hex values for the control logic look up table
     * Modify the contents of the look up table in the provided "4-ESAP.dig" file to add the new instructions

+        * **Hint:** Use a script to generate the hex values for the control logic look up table

 #.
 Using the new instructions, calculate and output the result of ``55 + 66``,  ``55 - 50``, and ``66 - 55``